 The KD-650 is also one of the best-performing turntables you can own for sensible money.
 Featuring a brushless and slotless direct-drive motor, quartz phase-locked speed control, high-inertia machined and balanced aluminium platter and iconic ARCB synthetic composite chassis, this is a heavy hitting deck.… Read more

-One of the decks I worked on recently is a very cool old JVC QL-F4 direct-drive, fully automatic turntable.
+I recently worked on a very cool and lovely old JVC QL-F4 direct-drive, fully automatic turntable.

 The JVC QL-F4 is a mid-range deck from the once great JVC.
-Even in the late 70’s and early 80’s, JVC were not really known for their hifi separates.
+Even in the late ’70s and early ’80s, JVC was not really known for their hi-fi separates.
 This is a shame because this series of JVC turntables had great specs.… Read more

-This is a short clip I made, using my USB microscope to obtain high magnification images of my Ortofon MC Jubilee moving coil cartridge.
+This is a short article and video about my Ortofon MC Jubilee moving coil cartridge.